 Consider a living will.
 This is a medical order that names someone in charge who has your health care alternate in case you become injured.
 It ensures that your wishes get carried out when you don’t have the ability to speak for yourself.

-Representatives of WSS do not provide tax or legal advice.
+Representatives of LPL Financial and it's advisors do not provide tax or legal advice.
 Please consult your tax consultant or attorney for your specific advice.